s2seweis/book-a-car/client/README.md

 2. .'name' = div + classname ### Check box right/bottom selected language: JavaScript JSX
 3. More Code Snippets: Best Extensions
 4. Extension: GoogleChrome, JSON Data
+5. Need a redux playground in the future: create store deprecated instead configure store | Redux Toolkit is easier to use, go and find it out
+6. Ant Design for Components | prefer for React Applications